Hewlett Packard Enterprise: History

 In May 2016, the company announced it would sell its enterprise services division to one of its competitors, Computer Sciences Corporation in a deal valued at US$8.5 billion.
 The merger of HPE Enterprise Services with CSC, to form a new company DXC Technology, was completed on March 10, 2017.
 Approximately 100,000 current HPE employees were affected.
 More than 30,000 services employees from other areas of the HPE business remained at HPE including technology services support and consulting as well as software professional services.

 In August 2016, the company announced plans to acquire Silicon Graphics International (SGI), known for their capabilities in high performance computing.
 On November 1, 2016, HPE announced it completed the acquisition, for US$7.75 per share in cash, a transaction valued at approximately US$275 million, net of cash and debt.

 On September 7, 2016, HPE announced a "spin-merge" with Micro Focus, who would acquire HPE's "non-core" software (which included the HP Autonomy unit), and HPE shareholders would own 50.1 percent of the merged company, which would retain its current name.
 The merger concluded on September 1, 2017.

-In November 2016, PC World wrote that "HPE, and before it, Hewlett-Packard, failed to develop middleware tools to really make a dent in the software market, where other companies like IBM, SAP, and Oracle are excelling," and that "without major software product lines, HPE's integrated offerings won't be as strong as competitors like Dell, which have the software and hardware assets", adding that "If all HPE is doing at this point is focusing largely on hardware, you have to ask what the end game here is."

 In September 2016, Hewlett Packard Enterprise transferred two patents to Texas-based wholly owned shell company Plectrum LLC.
-These two patents were originated at the 3Com Corporation, which was bought by HP in 2010, along with about 1,400 patents.
+These two patents were originated at 3Com Corporation, which was bought by HP in 2010, along with about 1,400 patents.

 On April 11, 2017, it was reported that Synack had raised US$21 million in a round of funding that included Hewlett Packard Enterprise.

 In January 2017, the company acquired data management platform SimpliVity, the developer of the OmniCube hyper-converged infrastructure appliance, for US$650M.

 In April 2017, Hewlett Packard Enterprise completed its acquisition of hybrid flash and all flash manufacturer, Nimble Storage Inc, for US$1.2 billion or US$12.50 per share.
 In October, Reuters reported that the company had allowed a Russian defense agency to examine a cyber-defense system used by The Pentagon.
 The report noted: "Six former U.S. intelligence officials, as well as former ArcSight [Hewlett Packard Enterprise] employees and independent security experts, said the source code review could help Moscow discover weaknesses in the software, potentially helping attackers to blind the U.S. military to a cyber attack."